 Teaching: Copyrighted works may be used in face-to-face and some online teaching.

 In addition to the exceptions above, there is also a broad category called fair use.
-Fair use exections are common, but there are no hard and fast rules as to what constitutes fair use.
+Fair use exceptions are common, but there are no hard and fast rules as to what constitutes fair use.
 Instead, the courts have established guidelines.